See what mortgage you qualify for

 If you can’t meet the credit score threshold, lenders will likely charge you more in interest.

 To get the best interest rates on a HELOC for an investment property, you’ll want to aim for a credit score of 740 or higher.
 You’ll also need at least 20% in equity in the property, though this is also up to the lender.

 Combined loan-to-value (CLTV) ratio

-Lenders usually require that you maintain a CLTV of 75% – 80%.
-That means that the amount you owe on your existing mortgage and the amount you borrow using a HELOC can’t be more than 75% – 80% of the property’s value.
+Lenders usually require that you maintain a combined loan-to-value (CLTV) of 75% – 80%.
+That means what you owe on your existing mortgage combined with the amount you borrow using a HELOC can’t equal more than 75% – 80% of the property’s value.

-This often equals enough to cover 2 – 6 months of minimum mortgage payments, which includes the principal, interest, taxes, insurance and association dues (PITIA).
+This often equals enough to cover 2 – 6 months of minimum mortgage payments, including the principal, interest, taxes, insurance and association dues (PITIA).
 Some lenders may require as much as 12 – 36 months (1 – 3 years) in cash reserves.

-You can keep the money in a savings account, checking account, CD, money market account or keep liquid assets (like stocks or bonds) in a brokerage account.
-Lenders usually won’t consider money in a retirement account, like a 401(k) or IRA.
+You can have the money in a savings account, checking account, CD, money market account or as liquid assets (like stocks or bonds) in a brokerage account.
+Lenders usually won’t consider money held in a retirement account, like a 401(k) or IRA.

-Your lender will want to see that your investment property is earning money.
-That means you’ll need to provide them with a breakdown of how much you’re collecting in rent each month.
+Your lender will also want to see that your investment property is earning money.
+This means you’ll need to provide a breakdown of how much you’re collecting in rent each month.

-Lenders also like stability.
-Too many short-term tenants (renting for a year or less) may raise a red flag, suggesting that there’s something undesirable about the property or how it’s managed.
+Lenders like stability.
+Too many short-term tenants (renting for a year or less) may raise a red flag, suggesting there’s something undesirable about the property or how it’s managed.

-What Kind of Tax Benefits Can I Get With a HELOC on an Investment Property?
+What Tax Benefits Can I Get With a HELOC on an Investment Property?